Sensing with near-infrared laser trapped fluorescent nanodiamonds: Introduction

-We first benchmark these effects in air-dried FNDs, then in trapped FNDs immersed in solutions of controlled pH and temperature, and finally in the presence of a paramagnetic relaxant (\(\mathrm{Gd}^{3+}\)).
-By comparing experiments with and without the NIR trap, we establish quantitative limits on NIR-induced artefacts and delineate operating regimes where accurate, spatially resolved biosensing is possible.
+Initially, we compare these effects in air-dried FNDs, then in trapped FNDs immersed in an aqueous solution.
+Then, to address potential impact of NIR on sensing capabilities of the FNDs, we measure on trapped FNDs in solutions of controlled pH and temperature, and finally in the presence of a paramagnetic relaxant (\(\mathrm{Gd}^{3+}\)).
+Thereby, we establish quantitative limits on NIR-induced artefacts and delineate operating regimes where accurate, spatially resolved biosensing is possible.